This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy,

 Young woman returns home after years away.
 Small town scandal.
 Mean girls.
 From the book description, I was expecting more of an environmental crime thriller.
 It was a mystery thriller, but didn’t have much to do with environmental crimes.

 Complex characters in a fast-paced story.
 I love strong female protagonists, and Abby fit that category.
-I was a bit disappointed that Abby seemed to waver some in strength toward the end of the novel.
+I was a bit disappointed that Abby seemed to waver some in strength toward the end of Bonfire.